-As described in [IETF tp-oam-fw], the DiffServ uniform model for TC processing (see section 10.1.2) is used to preserve the QoS information of the end-to-end MPLS-TP connection.
-Note that the short-pipe model for TTL handling is used to support the delivery of OAM packets to MIPs, based on TTL expiration, as defined in [IETF tp-oam-fw].
+As described in [IETF RFC 6371], the DiffServ uniform model for TC processing (see clause 10.2) is used to preserve the QoS information of the end-to-end MPLS-TP connection.
+Note that the short-pipe model for TTL handling is used to support the delivery of OAM packets to MIPs, based on TTL expiration, as defined in [IETF RFC 6371].

-NOTE - Using different models for DiffServ and TTL processing on an SPME, for other than TCM purposes, as defined in [IETF tp-oam-fw] is not precluded.
+NOTE - Using different models for DiffServ and TTL processing on an SPME, for other than TCM purposes, as defined in [IETF RFC 6371] is not precluded.